 Have you heard about SIBO (Small Intestinal Bacterial Overgrowth)?
 If you are someone with IBS (Irritable Bowel Syndrome), it’s likely that you have.
 It’s becoming a “buzz word”, with some sources claiming IBS is actually SIBO in up to 60% of cases, we are finding many people are coming to us here at Ignite Nutrition with questions.

 SIBO seems like the ‘perfect’ answer, a defined diagnosis and an actual treatment!
-Unfortunately, it’s not that clear-cut – and it’s leading to a lot of patients wasting time, money, and being bombarded with misinformation.
-Let’s talk about explaining what SIBO ACTUALLY is (and isn’t!), who is likely to have it, the diagnosis, and the treatment.
+Unfortunately, it’s not that clear-cut.
+It’s leading to a lot of patients wasting time, and money.
+As well as being bombarded with misinformation.
+Let’s talk about explaining what SIBO ACTUALLY is (and isn’t!).
+As well as who is likely to have it, the diagnosis, and the treatment.

 What is SIBO?

 SIBO is excessive bacterial growth in the small intestine.
-When tested by a ‘small bowel culture’ (a specific procedure to measure the number of bacteria in the small bowel) a healthy individual’s small bowel contains less than 103 organisms/ml whereas a person with SIBO will have a bacterial population greater than 105 organisms/ml in the small bowel.
-Additionally, people with SIBO often have a change in the type of organisms present in the small bowel, IE more gram-negative than gram-positive.
+When tested by a ‘small bowel culture’ (a specific procedure to measure the number of bacteria in the small bowel) a healthy individual’s small bowel contains less than 103 organisms/ml.
+Whereas, a person with SIBO will have a bacterial population greater than 105 organisms/ml in the small bowel.
+Additionally, people with SIBO often have a change in the type of organisms present in the small bowel.
+They have more gram-negative than gram-positive.

-In large numbers, the bacteria in the small intestine feed off carbohydrates and as a by-product of their fermentation, produce hydrogen gas.
-The hydrogen gas may act as fuel for a certain type of bacteria called archaeabacteria which, in turn, produce methane gas.
+In large numbers, the bacteria in the small intestine feed off carbohydrates.
+A by-product of their fermentation, they produce hydrogen gas.
+The hydrogen gas may act as fuel for a certain type of bacteria called archaeabacteria.
+Which, in turn, produce methane gas.
 As you may suspect, this excess gas production in a part of the intestine where there should be very little gas production can lead to many of the symptoms associated with SIBO.

 What are the symptoms of SIBO?